 Our first pilot program, “Family Asthma Day at the Aquarium,” was held in May 2019 at the Aquarium of the Pacific in Long Beach, California.
 Asthma rates among youth in Long Beach alone are the highest in the region.
 Fifteen percent of Long Beach youth suffer from asthma compared to eight percent overall for Los Angeles County.

-Lung Power came about as a response to the fact that air quality in the Los Angeles region is the worst in the nation.
+Lung Power came about as a response to the fact that air quality in Southern California is the worst in the nation.
 Pediatric asthma cases in Los Angeles County result in more than 20,000 emergency room visits, and almost 3,000 hospitalizations each year.
 Many of these visits are avoidable through patient and family education focused on improving asthma management and timely care-seeking behavior.
 Our goal for Lung Power is to hold four events each year in different family-friendly locations throughout Southern California.

 Adult Lung Health Workshops offer adults and seniors lung capacity screening tests by a Registered Respiratory Therapist and provide lung health and wellness information to encourage healthier lifestyle habits and seek appropriate care earlier.